darkalpha951/30DaysGithubChallenge/README.md

 DAY 1: Added necessary files required to make the Instagram Clone (Level 1)

 DAY 2: Learnt about Promises in JavaScript.

+DAY 3: Made necessary chaanges to the files, completed everything except the "Posts" part (Level 1)